Michael Gross (artist)

 Michael Gross (מיכאל גרוס; 1920 – 4 November 2004) was an Israeli painter, sculptor and conceptual artist.

 Biography

-Michael Gross was born in Tiberias in the British-administered Palestine in 1920.
+Michael Gross was born in Tiberias in the Mandatory Palestine in 1920.
 He grew up in the farming village of Migdal.
-In 1939-1940, he left to study at the Teachers’ Training College in Jerusalem.
+In 1939–1940, he left to study at the Teachers’ Training College in Jerusalem.
 In 1939, while he was away, his father was murdered by Arabs, and the family farm and home were destroyed.
 This event impacted on his work as an artist.

 From 1943 to 1945, he studied architecture at Technion – Israel Institute of Technology in Haifa.
 From 1951 to 1954, he studied art at the École nationale supérieure des Beaux-Arts in Paris.
 He returned to Israel in 1954 and settled in the artists’ village of Ein Hod.